thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 _Figure 5_.
 Hypothesis remains within the object boundaries but at an incorrect location.
 The hypothesis believes it moved from the mug body to the handle, but actually moved to a different location on the body.
 This location mismatch results in incorrect feature predictions.

 This scenario is already handled by the existing `hypotheses_displacer.py`, which computes evidence based on feature mismatches.
-No changes are needed for Case 2, except to handle null observations from Case 1b.
+No changes are needed for Case 2.

 ### Implications for FeatureChangeSM